 He was awarded the Purple Heart and the Silver Star for his actions with the 449th Fighter Squadron.
 These included having his plane shot down over Japanese occupied China.
 He saved his silk parachute and it was later used as the material for his wife’s wedding dress.

-#1 – Willie Heston: Heston came to Ann Arbor with Fielding H. Yost and was an instant star.
-He possessed tremendous speed and quickness.
+#1 – Willie Heston: Heston came to Ann Arbor with Fielding H. Yost and was an instant star, who possessed tremendous speed and quickness.
 Heston was the ring leader of Yost’s famous “Point a Minute” teams and spearheaded Michigan’s incredibly dominant 1902 season in which they outscored the opposition 550-0.
-Which was capped off with a 49-0 victory in the Rose Bowl, Heston rushed for 170 yards on 18 carries.
+That season was capped off with a 49-0 victory in the Rose Bowl, a game in which Heston rushed for 170 yards on 18 carries.
 The 170 yards rushing was a Rose Bowl record that stood for 57 years.

 The tricky thing with Heston is trying to figure out what his actual stats were.
 Fielding Yost claimed that Heston scored over 100 touchdowns in his career.
-Heston said it was not 100 but 93 TDs.
+Heston said it was not 100 but 93 touchdowns.
 However, most say he scored 71 touchdowns which is still an astounding total.
-Heston played in 36 games for Michigan and rushed for over 5,000 yards and better then 8 yards per carry.
-However, some claim he actually rushed for better then 7,000 yards, which would be 194 yards per game.
+Heston played in 36 games for Michigan and rushed for over 5,000 yards and better than eight yards per carry.
+However, some claim he actually rushed for better than 7,000 yards, which would be 194 yards per game.

 A 1939 Time magazine article had this quote, Surging out of the stadium, a majority of the 54,000 football fans remarked: “Harmon is the greatest football player since Red Grange.”
 But Grand Mogul (Fielding) Yost, who had seen many a star in his half century of football, went further back.
 Said he: “The greatest since Willie Heston.”